Facebook is getting a facelift. Mark Zuckerberg is still debating the rest.

 He pointed out that Facebook’s purchase of WhatsApp and Instagram have given people more variety and choices, not fewer, because the company has turbocharged the growth of those services since they were first acquired.
 Focusing on specific fixes, such as improving the integrity of elections, data portability and privacy were more likely to address people’s “biggest concerns” than breaking up the company, he said.

-And there were distinct advantages to Facebook’s big size, Zuckerberg pointed out: Last year, he said, the amount the company spent on safety was greater than the entire revenue of Twitter.
+And there were distinct advantages to Facebook’s big size, Zuckerberg pointed out: the amount the company spent on safety last year was greater than the entire revenue of Twitter.

 On political microtargeting, Zuckerberg said he had considered getting rid of it entirely.
 The tools let political advertisers target people by demographics, zip codes, and other interests.
 They were used by Russian operatives, and critics have said that they allow political actors to exploit people psychologically.
 Zuckerberg acknowledged the tool caused him headaches, but said he ultimately came to the conclusion that they help level the playing field for local politicians and smaller campaigns and were therefore to valuable to scrap.

-At least five times in the interview, Zuckerberg said he said he didn’t know or didn’t have an answer to a question—a telling and forthright acknowledgement of Facebook’s reality as any, and an admission of the company’s need to evolve.
+At least five times in the interview, Zuckerberg said he said he didn’t know or didn’t have an answer to a question—as telling and forthright an acknowledgement of Facebook’s reality as any, and an admission of the company’s need to evolve.

 Zuckerberg said he didn’t know whether Facebook could do as a good a job policing election integrity or tackling abuse once it could no longer read messages, but insisted that consumers would reward privacy in the end.
 He didn’t know if there was much difference between his vision of privacy and the one Apple chief executive Tim Cook, another Facebook critic, has been espousing for several years.
 He didn’t know whether the encrypted future would be more profitable than the current one.